-Envision vs DNSH final ratings for the Brine freezing case.
+9.4.2 Envision vs DNSH final ratings for the Brine freezing case.

-Compared to the other techniques, the picture of ground freezing apparently looks similar, but the blend of the different contributions is decidedly different: materials are less involved, while the impact is provided mainly by energy consumption and nature.
+Compared to the other techniques, the picture of ground freezing apparently looks similar, but the blend of the different contributions is decidedly different: materials are less involved, while the impact are provided mainly by energy consumption and nature.